econner/econner.github.com/_posts/2015-09-20-latent_dirichlet_allocation.md

 category: writing
 ---

-Recently it has become important for me to learn some things about Latent Dirichlet Allocation for work.
-I know very little about statistics and even less about topic modeling so this blog represents my attempt to explain LDA intuitively from the ground up.

 <h2 class="sectionTitle">What is Latent Dirichlet Allocation?</h2>

 LDA automatically discovers topics contained in a collection of documents.
 A document is a mixture of topics and each topic is a mixture of words.